David Ogilvy Barrie

 (Charles) David (Ogilvy) Barrie CBE (born 9 November 1953) is a former British diplomat, arts administrator and campaigner.
 Now an author, he is the great great nephew of the playwright, Sir James Matthew Barrie.

 Barrie served in the British Diplomatic Service and Cabinet Office from 1975 to 1989, and was closely involved in Anglo-Irish relations, including the negotiations that led to the Anglo-Irish Agreement of 1985.
 From 1989 to 1992 he was Executive Director of The Japan Festival 1991 - a nationwide celebration of Japanese culture which took place in the UK in 1991.

 Barrie was Chair of the campaigning organisation Make Justice Work from 2010 to 2013 and Director of The Art Fund (formerly the National Art Collections Fund), the UK's largest independent art charity, from 1992 to 2009.
 In 2001, admission fees to all national museums and galleries were scrapped, after a four-year campaign by The Art Fund to persuade the government to give non-charging institutions the right to reclaim VAT.
 Barrie delivered the Arthur Batchelor Lecture at the University of East Anglia in May 2010.

+Barrie is Chair of Ruskin Today and has been a trustee of the Ruskin Foundation since 1996.
+He edited an abridged edition of John Ruskin's Modern Painters which was published by Andre Deutsch in 1987.
+He is also a trustee of the Pilgrim Trust.
+He has served as a Council member of the Museums, Libraries and Archives Council and a trustee of the charity Butterfly Conservation.
+He is also a Companion of the Guild of St George.